Hot days and warm nights make July a great time for outdoor living, so spend some quality time outside and don’t forget to water!

-Long, hot days and warm nights make July a great time for outdoor living, but remember to water!
-Hanging baskets, containers, vegetable gardens, flower beds, and new plantings are especially vulnerable to weather stress.
-From lead-free hoses to expert advice and complete irrigation systems, we can help make it easier.
+Hanging baskets, containers, vegetable gardens, and flower beds are reaching their peak, but are especially vulnerable to weather stress.
+From lead-free hoses to expert advice and complete irrigation systems, we can help make it easier to give your plants the water they need.
 If your plants are struggling from the heat, stop in for help with recovery or replacements—we have a great selection.

-Hanging baskets, window boxes, and flower pots should be thriving and provide vibrant color around the deck, porch, and patio.
+Hanging baskets, window boxes, and flower pots provide vibrant color around the deck, porch, and patio.

 - Fertilize every 2 weeks with G&B Liquid Fertilizer.

-- Spray petunias/geraniums with Bonide Captain Jack’s for budworms (white moths flying around that eat flower buds).
+- Spray petunias and geraniums with Bonide Captain Jack’s Deadbug for budworms (white moths flying around that eat flower buds).

 - Going away?
 Take hanging baskets down and set them on the ground in the shade or in a shallow saucer of water.

 In the landscape, deep watering less often is more effective than frequent shallow watering.
 In extreme heat/drought, even mature trees and shrubs benefit from deep watering every 3 weeks.